 Once all major browsers have dropped third-party cookies, it will be near impossible for advertisers to set up audience targeting and frequency capping for 99% of users, and cross-site audience targeting will cease to exist.

 Naturally, the trend of privacy-enhancing technology is causing advertisers to worry and has even started full-blown beef between internet giants.
-For example, when Apple announced their iOS 14.5 software update, Facebook fought back, claiming that Apple was only acting out of “pure self-interest.”
-This little feud revealed Facebook’s growing concern over the significant effect Apple’s data privacy plans could have on its $84 billion a year ad revenue.
+For example, when Apple announced their iOS 14.5 software update, Meta fought back, claiming that Apple was only acting out of “pure self-interest.”
+This little feud revealed Meta's growing concern over the significant effect Apple’s data privacy plans could have on its $84 billion a year ad revenue.

 And rightfully so.
 The shift toward consumer data privacy is making it much harder for advertisers to get the user data they need to tailor their ads to the individual.

-While there are some workarounds to combat lost signals, such as Facebook’s CAPI (Conversions API) solution, it won’t be enough.
+While there are some workarounds to combat lost signals, such as Meta's CAPI (Conversions API) solution, it won’t be enough.
 Marketers need to start looking for additional data sources outside of user data now.
-That’s why it’s essential for e-commerce businesses to adapt to privacy changes by investing in a different type of data: product data.
+That’s why it’s essential for e-commerce businesses to adapt to privacy changes by investing in a different type of data: product performance data.

 Right now, your marketing team already has access to your customer and campaign data, but neither of those offer insight into how each of your products are performing.

-With product data, you can see the performance of each product through metrics such as margin, revenue, and number of transactions to determine your best-selling products, your low-performing products, and much more.
-Product data can also create a massive impact on your key performance metrics, like conversion volume and ROAS (return on ad spend).
+With product performance data, you can see the performance of each product through metrics such as margin, revenue, and number of transactions to determine your best-selling products, your low-performing products, and much more.
+Product performance data can also create a massive impact on your key performance metrics, like conversion volume and ROAS (return on ad spend).

-Product data serves as a workaround to consumer data privacy.
+Product performance data serves as a workaround to consumer data privacy.
 Traditionally, advertisers send signals connected to users through the following:

-But product data sidesteps the issue of consumer privacy by looking at the signals from a complementary angle and focusing on:
+But product performance data sidesteps the issue of consumer privacy by looking at the signals from a complementary angle and focusing on:

-By investing in product data, your marketing team will focus less energy on adhering to changing consumer data privacy policies.
+By investing in product performance data, your marketing team will focus less energy on adhering to changing consumer data privacy policies.

-To fix this vicious cycle and enhance dynamic ad algorithms, you can use your product data to create separate product sets with their own bids and budgets based around your specific goals.
-The social algorithms will then choose from the selected groups, rather than from the entire catalog, making sure that all of the products you want to promote actually get promoted.
+To fix this vicious cycle and enhance dynamic ad algorithms, you can use your product performance data to create separate product sets with their own bids and budgets based around your specific goals.
+The social algorithms will then choose from the selected groups, rather than from the entire catalogue, making sure that all of the products you want to promote actually get promoted.

 ROI Hunter, a Product Performance Management (PPM) platform, is the first of its kind.
 The PPM platform was created to connect e-commerce retailers to product performance data and enable them to use it effectively.

-You can also take a peek at how Sephora successfully used product data to create a bestseller product set that led to a 43% jump in ROI (return on investment).
+You can also take a peek at how Sephora successfully used product performance data to create a bestseller product set that led to a 43% jump in ROI (return on investment).
 Pretty cool, I’d say.

-And if you’re worried about data protection (which you should be, because it’s literally what this article is about), the PPM platform uses hashing algorithms as an added step for cyber security to ensure that no sensitive data (e.g. margins) are sent to Facebook.
+And if you’re worried about data protection (which you should be, because it’s literally what this article is about), the PPM platform uses hashing algorithms as an added step for cyber security to ensure that no sensitive data (e.g. margins) are sent to Meta.

 Concern for consumer data protection is growing.
 By hiding the customer data that marketers traditionally use for targeted ads, data privacy policies will continue to shake up the online advertising industry.

-That’s why digital marketers need to start looking for additional data sources outside of user data, and product data through a PPM platform is the perfect solution.
-Product data sidesteps data privacy concerns as it is a complementary source of information that does not require user data.
+That’s why digital marketers need to start looking for additional data sources outside of user data, and product performance data through a PPM platform is the perfect solution.
+Product performance data sidesteps data privacy concerns as it is a complementary source of information that does not require user data.
 It also allows marketers to create specific product sets based on their goals, which increases control over dynamic advertising platforms’ algorithms.
 By capitalising on product data, digital marketers and data privacy policies can harmoniously coexist in the future.